Azure/azure-policy/README.md

 There is currently no plan to change this behavior.
 If this scenario is important to you, please [open a support ticket](https://azure.microsoft.com/support/create-ticket/) with the Azure SQL team.

 *This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.*

+### Auto generated properties that bypasses policy evaluation

+In a few instances, when creating a resource from Azure Portal, the property is not set in the PUT request payload.
+When the request reaches out the resource provider, the resource provider automatically generates the property and set the default value.
+Because the property is not in the request payload.
+The policy cannot evaluate the property.
+Known resource aliases that exhibit this class of behavior:

+- Microsoft.Storage/storageAccounts/networkAcls.defaultAction

+Using this type of aliases in existence condition in auditIfNotExists or deployIfNotExists can work promptly.
+These two kind of effect will get the full resource content to evaluate the existence condition.
+The property will not be missing in the payload from GET request.